billwear/maas-docs/zone-examples-784.md

 This page provides several examples of MAAS zone usage.

-See [Concepts and terms](/t/concepts-and-terms/785#heading--zones) to understand zones and [Zones](/t/availability-zones/820) for how to work with them.
+See [Concepts and terms](/t/concepts-and-terms/785#heading--zones) to understand more about zones and [Zones](/t/availability-zones/820) for how to work with them.

 <h2 id="heading--fault-tolerance">Fault tolerance</h2>